Dauracul/filter/README.md

 - Arrows/Bolts are hidden past level 6, unless Magic or Rare
 - All Choking, Exploding, Fulminating, Oil, Rancid, Strangling, Thawing, Stamina potions, and Scroll of Identify and Scroll of Town Portal are hidden above level 25 unless in Town
 - Gold stacks will be hidden as you level (<100 starting, <1000 at level 18, <5000 at level 80)
+- New S8 Throwing Potions will be hidden at level 25 (small), level 50 (medium), and level 75 (large) unless in Town

 # Runewords
 - All non-magic bases will display all available runewords they are capable of based on their current socket count and base (based on Filter Level)